BiltuDas1/song-surgeon-demo-unlimited/README.md

 On Windows 10
 1. Merge the Registry into your Windows Registry
 2. Open **regedit.exe** and then goto this directory `Computer\HKEY_USERS\S-1-5-21-3204273600-1076203570-2903160593-1001\SOFTWARE\TMJ\Demos`
-3. Right Click on `SS_<Version of Song Surgeon>` (only for Version 5) and choose Permissions.., click on Advanced and then Disable inheritance (Windows 10)
+3. Right Click on `SS_<Version of Song Surgeon>` and choose Permissions.., click on Advanced and then Disable inheritance (Windows 10)
 4. Then Remove all inheritance Permissions from the object, Add > Select a Principal, type `everyone` in the object name box and click OK
 5. Under Basic Permissions choose **Read** and click OK